What National Insurance do I pay as an employee?

 Salary sacrifice is not always a good idea for low earners, and there is one particularly unfavourable situation set out below to be aware of.
 You cannot participate in salary sacrifice schemes where your pay would be reduced below the national minimum or living wage.

 Your employer may offer a salary sacrifice scheme that enables you to swap cash salary for non-cash benefits.
-The idea is that you can save tax and NIC and be in a better position overall than if you merely purchased the benefit from your net salary independently.
+The idea is that because no tax and NIC is payable on the amount of salary that is swapped for the non-cash benefit, you can be in a better position overall than if you merely purchased the benefit from your net salary independently.

-Although this sounds attractive, if you are a low earner, the advantages are limited.
-If you normally earn employment income between the lower earnings limit and the earnings threshold, you do not pay Class 1 NIC anyway, so switching from cash to benefit will not save Class 1 NIC for you.
+Although salary sacrifice can sound attractive, if you are a low earner, the advantages are limited.
+If you normally earn employment income between the lower earnings limit and the earnings threshold, you do not pay Class 1 NIC anyway, so switching from cash to a non-cash benefit will not save Class 1 NIC for you.

 If the salary sacrifice reduces your earnings below the lower earnings limit, this is even more dangerous.
 If this happens, you do not pay Class 1 NIC, but you also do not receive NIC credits.
-This means that you lose entitlement to contributory benefits and the state pension.
+This means that you lose entitlement to contributory benefits and the state pension, if you do not receive NIC credits in another way.
 This is a particular worry if your pre-sacrifice salary was between the lower earnings limit and the earnings threshold, where you would have been entitled to NIC credits.

 Look at the example Kerry to see how salary sacrifice works.